 And their interests are just as varied— privacy, the digital rights of children, social justice, and antitrust law, to name a few.
 What unites the Tech Law Scholars is their interest in how law and policy might be responsive to how technology affects these important issues.

-The Tech Law Scholars Program selects up to 24 incoming, 1L J.D. students per year.
+The Tech Law Scholars Program selects an average of 25 incoming, 1L J.D. students each year from all first year sections (including those pursuing Curriculum B).
 Candidates may apply only after they have been admitted to the J.D. program.
 Part-time J.D. students are welcome to apply.

 Curricular Requirements